 In general, internal determinants, subject to leadership, steering, and coordination, can be combined to create a feasible level of technology development.
 Countries or organizations with high-levels of inputs (such as a highly-trained workforce) and extensive steering mechanisms (such as private-public research partnerships) will, on average, be able to coordinate and develop more complex technologies.
 The feasible level of technological development will constrain desired development of technology, both benign and nefarious.
 Technological determinants will further shape the direction of development.
 For example, certain biotechnologies may have greater overlap between benign and nefarious applications than nuclear technologies.
-Both the internal and technological determinants (through aid or tariffs) or technological determinants (through international treaties or organizations).
+Both the internal and technological determinants operate in a context which includes external actors that can alter internal determinants (through aid or tariffs) or technological determinants (through international treaties or organizations).
 The broad relationship among determinants is shown in Figure 1.